 The storm started with Minaj tweeting she had met Zanotti “years ago” and he let her know he had named a shoe after her.
 And indeed, up until yesterday (more on that later), the label’s site offered an entire range of “Nicki” sneakers.
 Taking note of recent celebrity collaborations, Minaj had her management reached out to Zanotti about the possibility of working together, which Minaj said was shut down by a representative for Zanotti.

 Minaj went on to tweet, “Just go on google, you’ll see all the different pairs he’s named after me.
 Lil black girl can inspire u but ain’t worth a collection my nig?”
 Rallying her loyal band of Barbz, she was able to get #giuseppewhatsgood trending globally on Twitter.
-In a moment of high pettiness, Zanotti stayed silent, and made a different sort of statement, choosing to remove all the Nicki sneakers from his site.
+In a moment of high pettiness, Zanotti stayed silent, and made a different sort of statement by removing all the Nicki sneakers from his site.

 Minaj framed the problem as women not being paid for their time and brought up the issue of pay for Hollywood actresses versus actors, and wrote, “Scarlett [Johansson] spoke on her pay vs. her male co-stars & was shamed by other women as well.
 WakeUp!
 This is our work place!
 Just like u have yours!”